jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The transformer-base service is a base class for transformers, providing a common interface and functionality.
 Its constructor takes in the transformer name and a list of dependencies, replacing each name with the corresponding object from the list of transformers.
 If a name is not found, an exception is raised.
 The service uses a result-cache-service to store results and track when the build becomes outdated.
 The render-result function generates a message and a list of keys, sends a request to the GPT-service with the transformer name, text fragment key, and the message, and sets the result in the cache using the joined keys as the key and the received result.
 # MarkdownCode > services > compress service
 The compress service shortens text fragments and can be used for testing and other processes.
 It is a subclass of the transformer-base service.
 The constructor parameters are name and dependencies.
 During startup, an instance of the compress service is created and registered.
 The build-message function takes a text fragment as input and returns a JSON array called result with system and user roles.
 It also returns the text fragment key.
+# MarkdownCode > services > build service
+The build service handles all text fragments in the project service using transformers to generate conversions.
+To build the project, the service requests each transformer to asynchronously render its result for each text fragment in the project service's data list.